 After World War II, the Air Station resumed normal operations under Coast Guard control after release from the Navy on June 30th, 1946.
 The first helicopter stationed here in San Francisco was the HO3S-1 Dragonfly in 1947.
 In the early fifties the Grumman HU-16E Albatross replaced the air stations aging WWII fixed wing inventory.
 This general purpose amphibian, affectionately known as the "Goat", proved to be a highly adaptable platform for SAR and LE.
 Eventually, the Air Station received the HH-52A Sea Guard helicopter in 1963 which was a significant improvement over it's predecessor with its improved flight characteristics and capabilities.

 Also stationed at San Francisco were the C-130s which when they were moved to the newly constructed Coast Guard Air Station Sacramento in 1978, ended 37 years of Coast Guard fixed wing aviation in San Francisco.
 In 1991, Air Station San Francisco received its first HH-60 J-Hawk to replace the H-3 Pelican as the medium range Search and Rescue Helicopter.
 Restructuring in Coast Guard Aviation lead to a short stay of the HH-60 in San Francisco and in June of 1996, four HH-65s were moved to San Francisco from San Diego.
 In the fall of 2001, the Air Station transitioned to the HH-65B, an upgrade in the avionics package.
 In the spring of 2006, the HH65B was upgraded to the HH65C after the installation of Turbomeca Arriel 2C2-CG engines providing 1,294shp at the maximum 100% main gearbox torque.
+In the fall of 2012 the unit transitioned to the MH-65D.
+The final upgrade brought updated navigation and avionic systems.

 While the airframes have evolved, the primary mission of Air Station San Francisco has remained unchanged for six decades, maritime Search and Rescue along 300 miles of coastline from Point Conception to Fort Bragg.
 In addition to SAR, Air Station San Francisco has expanded its missions to include Homeland Security, Maritime Law Enforcement, Environmental Protection, Aids to Navigation, Logistics, and Cliff Rescue.
 Today Air Station San Francisco is one of the oldest tenants at SFO and occupies approximately 24 acres and 7 buildings.
 In 2003, the USCG officially became a part of the Department of Homeland Security, further expanding the Air Station's role in protecting America's shores and it's citizens.